atroutt/goatkeeper/DEVELOPERS.md

-# 🐐 Onsite Agenda Timer - Developer Documentation
+# 🐐 GoatKeeper - Developer Documentation

-This document provides information for developers who want to extend, refactor, or maintain the Onsite Agenda Timer app.
+This document provides information for developers who want to extend, refactor, or maintain the GoatKeeper app.

+Primarily this is for Audrey and her AI minions.
+Although, you are welcome to clone, modify and run this too!

 ## 📝 Project Overview

-The Onsite Agenda Timer is a web-based application designed to help manage an event agenda.
+GoatKeeper is a web-based application designed to help manage an event agenda.
 It provides a large, easy-to-read timer and a simple interface for managing the agenda.

 ## 🏛️ Architecture